 I wasn’t always a saintly person.
 I had a super messy season in college too.
 I got drunk, high, and skipped classes.
 I hurt those who hurt me, and those who loved me too.
 I had no gurus at that point, and I lived by my own rules.
 If people would have told me to change (and I’m sure many tried), their advice would have gone in one ear and out the other.

 It was only in my late 20s/early 30s that enlightenment and change happened.
 I was suddenly no longer interested in drinking, partying hard, or trying to impress people.
 I guess maturity happened.
 However, I don’t regret the messy period of my life.
-I must admit that I had a blast.
-Those messy times shaped me and ultimately helped me transform in the woman I am today.
+Those times shaped me and ultimately helped me transform in the woman I am today.

 Before breaking up with my partner, I told him I was going to let him have his messy period (and boy was he having his messiest).
 So I stopped trying to change him, and instead I focused on changing my world.
 What would make ME happy?
 I asked myself.
 The answer was buying a backpack and a flight ticket, so I could travel solo through Europe.
 After my trip was over, I focused on my business, which I had formerly abandoned because I was too focused on making my partner change.
 I started going out more with friends.
 I went to cooking clubs, language cafés, picnics, and cultural events.